 4) 2013: Tommy Vannelli, Pick 47

 There was a time when Tommy Vannelli was thought of as a potential steal in the second round and was looked at as one of the team’s top defensive prospects.
 He suffered a debilitating concussion that kept him out for over a year, though, and his development stalled.
-Since then, defensive prospects like Colton Parayko, Vince Dunn, Jake Walman, and others have passed him by, and this past summer, the Blues decided not to tender Vannelli, allowing him to become an unrestricted free agent.
+Since then, defensive prospects like Colton Parayko, Vince Dunn, Jake Walman, and others have passed him by, and in 2018, the Blues decided not to tender Vannelli, allowing him to become an unrestricted free agent.

-2) 2012: Samuel Kurker, Pick 56
+3) 2012: Samuel Kurker, Pick 56

-1) 2010: Sebastian Wännström, Pick 44
+2) 2010: Sebastian Wännström, Pick 44

-As we will see, 2010 was one of the better draft years in team history; however, their second round pick was a swing and a miss.
+As we will see, 2010 was one of the better draft years in team history; however, their second-round pick was a swing and a miss.
 Sebastian Wännström signed a one year contract with the Blues in 2014-15, but he never played.
 He has not in fact played much anywhere outside of his native Sweden.
-He’s been a decent point producer there, but has never tempted any NHL team to give him a shot in the States.
+He’s been a decent point producer there but has never tempted any NHL team to give him a shot in the States.

 The Blues’ Best Picks Since 2010

-5) 2014: Robby Fabbri, Pick 21
+Honorable Mention: 2014: Robby Fabbri, Pick 21

-Robby Fabbri was an excellent first round selection who was lauded right out of the gate, earning the Blues high grades in the immediate aftermath of the 2014 draft.
+Robby Fabbri was an excellent first-round selection who was lauded right out of the gate, earning the Blues high grades in the immediate aftermath of the 2014 draft.
 After one more season in juniors, Fabbri made his NHL debut and looked great, scoring 37 points in 72 games in 2015-16.